SwedbankPay/developer.swedbankpay.com/checkout-v3/get-started/validate-status.md

 *   `Failed`

 Returned when a payment has failed.
-You will find an error message in [the `Failed` response][failed].
+You can find an error message in [the `Failed` response][failed].

+You can't trigger this with One-Time payments as of today, as multiple attempts are allowed, but for recurring or unscheduled purchases the status will be set to `Failed` when they fail, as we only allow one attempt for these payment operations.

+This might change when we implement fraud prevention features into the system.
+Then the full `paymentOrder` can be set to failed if the fraud prevention system recommends not going through with the payment, regardless of the payment method used.
+This will be decided when we implement fraud prevention, and is meant as an example of when the failed status might be used for One-Time payments.

 *   `Cancelled`

-Returned when an authorized amount has been fully cancelled.
-It will contain fields from both the cancelled description and paid section.
+We return this status if the **full** authorization is cancelled and there is no `Capture` done on the payment.
+This is not possible for one-phase transactions, so it will only be testable using card transactions.
+If there are any captures done, even if the captured amount is smaller than the authorization (partial captures), the status will stay to `Paid`.

 See the [`Cancelled` response][cancelled].

 *   `Aborted`

-Returned when the merchant has aborted the payment, or if the payer cancelled the payment in the redirect integration.
+This status is returned if it is set by the merchant when they call the abort function on `PaymentOrder`, or by the end-user if the `paymentOrder` is implemented by a redirect from the merchant.
 See the [`Aborted` response][aborted].

 ### Next Steps